v2fly/v2fly-github-io/docs/en_US/README.md

 - ⚙️ **Help Develop V2Fly**!
 Clone the repository, check out the code, and submit high-quality Pull requests!
 - 📆 **Community Maintenance** Help us create and maintain the V2Fly community!
 - ...and more!
+- ...If you have 2+ PRs, you can apply to join the V2Fly team!

 ## Licensing